JonKirkland/Multi-Threading-Tests/README.md

  included are 4, 4 mb text files on which the tests were performed.

- See Results and Notes textbox for findings.
+ See Results and Notes.text for findings.